What is the “blocking” phenomenon?

 Different Types of Antiblock Additives

-There are different types of AB additives that are mainly divided into two types: organic and inorganic (Figure 2).
+There are different types of antiblock additives that are mainly divided into two types: organic and inorganic (Figure 2).
 The type of additive should be suited to the final application of the product, since they differ in their properties – particle size and shape, degree of migration, dispersion within the raw material, thickness and temperature of use of the product and, of course, their effect on the appearance and final price of the film.

 Inorganic antiblock additives are usually inexpensive and commonly used for commodities and contain natural or synthetic silica, talc, chalk, clay, mica, etc.